dapo4u/votesystem/README.md

 visit the voters page at http://localhost/votesystem/index.php

-login into the voters page for each voter with the password and voters id  contained in the rradme.txt
+login into the voters page for each voter with the password and voters id  contained in the readme.txt